What is a consent order?

 Do we need to get a consent order?

 You are not required to get a consent order.
 However, you should consider the following benefits:

 - save thousands on stamp duty when transferring ownership of land.
 If you are transferring land ownership via a family court consent order, you are not required to pay stamp duty.
-This means it’s more cost effective to hire a solicitor to do a consent order then it is to pay stamp duty, saving potentially thousands of dollars;
+Sometimes it’s more cost-effective to hire a solicitor to do a consent order then it is to pay stamp duty, saving potentially thousands of dollars;

 - avoid future relationship breakdowns due to uncertainty about an informal agreement;